I want to preface this by saying that not everyone with anorexia will lose their period.

 Despite the disclaimer above, I have been happy every time I have lost my period.
 It has always been something my anorexia could congratulate me over, and a marker that I was doing what it wanted and being successful at being thin and unwell, regardless of what my rational brain told me about it.
 I tend to have very little interest in my physical health during the times when I am most unwell, because nothing is as important to me as weight loss.
 I also always have seen myself as immune to the dangerous side effects of anorexia despite learning over time that that isn’t true.
 Additionally, I am not especially interested at this stage in my life about pregnancy so it didn’t matter to me that my fertility could be impacted.

 It’s important to note however that it’s not only fertility that is affected by not having regular periods.
 Those hormones are also vital for bone health, which is why not having one puts people at much higher risk of osteopenia or osteoporosis.
-That said, as somebody with clear DEXA scans, that also wasn’t something that felt relevant to me, despite how at risk I have been on paper.
+That said, as somebody with osteopenia, because it wasn’t full osteoporosis it still didn’t feel that worrying to me.

 For many people, the return of periods is something they strive for.
 It’s associated with reaching a positive stage of recovery, and for people who want children it is a huge motivator to stay well.
 It can be a relief when you’ve not had one for a long time and you want to fall pregnant, and something that should be celebrated.
 Lots of people also associate it with their womanhood and femininity, which can be a really important part of somebodies identity.